johnnyshankman/arkb/README.md

 First put an `arweave.json` file in the root of the repo.
 Do not commit this.
-Then put the files you want to upload in the `upload` folder.
+Then put the files you want to upload in the `upload` folder and delete the `.gitignore` so it is not uploaded to arweave.

 Then:
 ```